wesleydonald/MTRN4231/README.md

 ---

 # Running the System
-Instructions for launching and running the complete system.
-Example commands.
-Expected behaviour and example outputs.
-Optional troubleshooting notes.
-System must launch via a single command.

 ### Real Robot
 To launch the system with the real robot, connected to the gripper and realsense camera run the script.